This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Why our balance sheet is so good

-Our low CO2e footprint results from conscious decisions at every single step in our value chain.
+Our low CO2e footprint is the result of conscious decisions at every single step in our value chain.

-Eco Diamonds:Oursynthetically produced diamondscause on average 11.8 kg CO₂e per carat (4) – conventionally mined diamonds, on the other hand, at least 56 kg CO₂e per carat (4)(8)(9).
+Eco diamonds: Our synthetically produced diamonds generate an average of 11.8 kg CO₂e per carat (4) – whereas conventionally mined diamonds generate at least 56 kg CO₂e per carat (4)(8)(9).

-All these factors add up: Taking into account all the office work in the companies we collaborate with as well as the work of our freelancers, the total average CO2e footprint per piece of jewelry amounts to 31.5kg.(10) The pureManufacture of a piece of jewelryon average, however, it only accounts for 0.4kg CO2e.
+All these factors add up: Taking into account all office work at the businesses we work with, as well as the work of our freelancers, the total average CO2e footprint per piece of jewellery comes to 31.5 kg.(10) However, the actual production of a piece of jewellery accounts for an average of just 0.4kg CO2e of this.

-As a reminder, the production of a standard piece of jewelry amounts to an average of 29.27kg CO2e.
-That is 73 times more than us.
-Here we see great potential for more sustainability and want to inspire other companies and our customers with our approach.
+As a reminder, the actual production of a standard piece of jewellery averages 29.27kg CO2e.
+Here, we see great potential for greater sustainability and want our approach to inspire other companies and our customers.

 Transparency is a given for us